 CFG Law are specialist spinal cord injury solicitors.
 Our focus is on helping clients and their families with full support and rehabilitation.
 We also look for new and exciting developments within spinal cord injury in order to better understand how we may be able to help our clients following these life changing injuries.

-If you, or a loved one, have sustained a spinal cord injury and would like to speak to someone about claiming compensation and how this could help you access the treatment and support you need, speak to us today by calling 0800 612 8196 (open 24 hrs).
+If you, or a loved one, have sustained a spinal cord injury and would like to speak to someone about claiming compensation and how this could help you access the treatment and support you need.